 Minister Óscar López made this announcement during an institutional visit to Jaén and explained that this is an initiative that will allow local entities to share data related to smart urban infrastructures, the ‘Smart Cities’.

-This innovative proposal includes, initially, three use cases: the first, related to intelligent mobility, seeks to optimize the flow of traffic and congestion by providing cities with less pollution, more sustainable and efficient.
+This innovative proposal includes, initially, three use cases: the first, related to intelligent mobility, seeks to optimize traffic flow and congestion by providing cities with less pollution, more sustainable and efficient.
 The second aims to improve efficiency and sustainability in the management of critical resources, contributing to reduce the energy bill of the city and, the third case focuses on the economic and social activity of cities, looking for more cohesive and better planned locations.

-THE DIGITAL TRANSITION REACHES THE WHOLE TERRITORY
+THE DIGITAL TRANSITION REACHES THE ENTIRE TERRITORY

 The minister stressed that “thanks to the European funds” that the President of the Government “fought in Brussels”, today Spain is “at the forefront of the ecological and digital transition throughout the territory, and not only in Madrid”.